 The Company's operating lease agreements typically include an option to renew the lease at the Company's discretion.
 To the extent the Company is reasonably certain it will exercise the renewal option at the inception of the lease, the Company will include the extended term in the calculation of the right-of-use asset and lease liability.
-ASC 842 requires
+ASC 842 requires the use of the rate implicit in the lease when it is readily determinable.
+As this rate is typically not readily determinable, at the inception of the lease, the Company uses its collateralized incremental borrowing rate over a similar term.
+The amount of the right-of-use asset and lease liability are impacted by the discount rate used to calculate the present value of the minimum lease payments over the term of the lease.

-March 31, December 31,
+June 30, December 31,

 2021 2020

 Weighted-Average Remaining Lease Term

-Operating leases 4.59 years 4.79 years
+Operating leases 4.38 years 4.79 years

 Weighted-Average Discount Rate

-Operating leases 3.03 % 3.04 %
+Operating leases 3.02 % 3.04 %